bbc/tams/docs/adr/decisions/0004-ancestry-relationships.md

 * Good, because the relationships can be defined even when media samples are not (yet) present in the store
 * Good, because it allows the relationships to be set and processed independently of the Flow Segments
 * Neutral, because the Flow and Source References are not required to manage storage of the media, but these relationships need to be held somewhere

+## More Information

+### TAMS/AWS Workshop Discussion - 13th February 2024

+A discussion about this proposal took place during the TAMS/AWS workshop on 13th February 2024, with the BBC R&D TAMS team, BBC B&EUT architects and AWS Solution Architects.

+The discussion concluded that in the general case, this type of ancestry should be represented using Source<->Source relationships and/or some sort of EDL format such as OpenTimelineIO or AAF and/or should be handled inside a MAM.

+Management of complex Source<->Source relationships isn't made possible in an effective way by any of the proposals in this ADR, which only really improves the "lightweight copies" use case.
+For the simple case where you want to make a subclip without modification, it probably makes more sense to store a Source (or Flow) ID and a timerange, e.g. inside a MAM.
+Further to [Deletion of Content and IDs](https://github.com/bbc/tams/blob/main/docs/adr/decisions/0004-content-deletion.md) it is assumed such a MAM would also arbitrate deletion requests to avoid removing content needed by a subclip.

+In a proof-of-concept setting where no MAM is used, it may be useful to be able to create a separate Flow (pointing at the same media objects).
+In this case it is still possible to do so (and re-time the Flow if needed), however no reference is preserved to the original Flow.
+In such a case, tags could be used to identify the original Source (e.g. an `originating_id` and `originating_timerange` tag).
+In general it was proposed that the TAMS team monitor how tags are used in practice, and revisit this proposal if that usage is common.
+A future Application Note will describe commonly used tags and their meaning.
+For these reasons, this ADR proposal is rejected.